0BAB1/HOLY_CORE_COURSE/tutorial.md

 ## 6 : Adding new instructions based on our datapath : the example of ```addi```

-Great our CPU is capable of doing many things, in we only have one instrction type left before being done with all the types.
+Great !
+Our CPU is capable of doing many things !
+We only have one instruction type left before being done with all the types.
 But right before moving on to that (see part 7), we'll implement the ```addi``` instruction.

+**Why ?** This is to show you [how convinient](https://youtu.be/z6qxMFgNEM4?feature=shared&t=35) to add new instrcution now that we have most of the logic written down.

 ```addi``` is an ```I-Type``` instruction that does this :